- A well-needed break

 I held my wrist down and massaged the ball of my wrist, which hurt at first, but worked well.

 I put my hands together like I was praying and pushed my right hand against my left, pulling the ligaments a little.
+This hurts but works wonders on stretching out your ligaments.

 I used arcene oil in the morning, rubbing it into my arm and pushing against the scar tissue, which helped break it down.
 It also made my arm more supple and sped up the healing process.
 I used smooth circular motions over the scar, using a generous amount of oil every time, and focused on the stiffness just below my bicep, where it joins my forearm, so on the opposite side to my elbow.